Mary Whiton Calkins: Personal life

 Outside of her contributions to the field of psychology, Calkins was an avid supporter of women's rights.
 Calkins was a suffragist, disputing "in a democratic country, governed as this is by the suffrage of its citizens, and given over as this is to the principle and practice of educating women, a distinction based on the difference of sex is artificial and illogical".
 Calkins was a pacifist and a member of the American Civil Liberties Union.
 While working at Wellesley around the time of World War I, a colleague of Calkins was fired for holding pacifistic views.
 Calkins offered her resignation, stating she held the same views as her colleague who was terminated, but her resignation from Wellesley was not accepted by the President or board.

 As it can be seen in her writings, although she was very grateful for the individuals who accepted her, she did not hold resentment against those who did not.
 For instance, instead of expressing disdain towards the Harvard board for not accepting her application for a degree, she conveyed her appreciation toward Harvard for allowing her to partake in the courses, conduct research under her professors, and work with individuals such as James, Sanford and Münsterberg.
 She also mentions the assistance of figures such as Robert MacDougall and several others who spent years with her as her mechanicians, subjects, counselors, and even friends.
 In addition, when the episode with the waiter refusing her admission took place, she stated in her autobiography that "he correctly insisted against her admission."
+Overall, Calkins’ life highlights both her major contributions to psychology and the barriers women faced in gaining recognition in the field.